pmndrs/zustand/docs/reference/core-concepts.md

 ## Store

-The Store lets you access to the store API utilities.
+The Store lets you access to the current state and API utilities.

-## API Utilities
+## Store API Utilities

-These store API utilities are: `setState` function, `getState` function, and `subscribe` function.
+These store API utilities lets you get current state, update current state and subscribe current state.
+These utilities are: `setState` function, `getState` function, and `subscribe` function.

 ### `setState` function